deckr41/nvim/README.md

 for multi-agent AI workflows.

 **Multiple gears**
-:godmode: `easy-does-it`
+- :godmode: `easy-does-it`
-Use LLM suggestions when stuck, saving yourself a web search without breaking flow.
-Press `<Shift-RightArrow>` to trigger suggestions on demand.
+  Trigger LLM suggestions with `<Shift-RightArrow>` when stuck.
+Take your time;
-Avoid relying on it for all the things all the time; give yourself a few seconds, minutes, even hours :scream:.
+  it's worth it.

-:rocket: `r-for-rocket`
+- :rocket: `r-for-rocket`
-Use when you already know what you're doing and want to complete a line or block quickly.
-This mode triggers suggestions automatically as you type, debounced with a configurable timeout.
-Be mindful that *tab-coding* can be detrimental without patience and understanding - risking a *doom-scrolling* effect.
+  For rapid coding, suggestions appear as you type, with a configurable timeout.
+Tread carefully, *tab-coding* rhymes with *doom-scrolling*.

 :hammer: **Tools** *(Work in Progress)*
 Enhance `commands` with extra features by incorporating custom `tools`.
 For